Korkmaz-Lab/RNASeq-DESeq/README.md

 The directory containing STAR output files, the generated RSEM reference directory, and RSEM bin directory containing the RSEM scripts (under software directory) should be specified.
 Sample names/types should also be specified.

-RSEM will generate result files with (.genes.results) extension, which are needed for differential expression analysis in R with the code below.
+RSEM will generate result files with (.genes.results) extension, which are needed for differential expression analysis in R in the next step.

 ## Step 6: Differential Expression Analysis with DESeq2 on local R